Miami Beach Announces Restrictions For Memorial Day Holiday Weekend

 MIAMI (CBSMiami) – Miami Beach is making plans for big crowds this Memorial Day weekend.

-On Tuesday, the city announced some of the restrictions that will be in place.READ MORE: Gun Sales On Pace For Record Year
+On Tuesday, the city announced some of the restrictions that will be in place.READ MORE: Miami Proud: Armour Dance Theater’s Leader Is Driving Force For Inclusion In Dance Education

-License tag readers will be in use across the MacArthur and Julia Tuttle Causeways, which will also have reduced lanes going eastbound.READ MORE: New Gaming Compact Could Reshape South Florida For Years To Come
+License tag readers will be in use across the MacArthur and Julia Tuttle Causeways, which will also have reduced lanes going eastbound.READ MORE: One Hospitalized After Overnight Shooting in SW Miami-Dade

 Some beaches will see caps on how many people can access them.

-There will also be a traffic loop in place to keep flow moving.MORE NEWS: Authorities Arrest Dominican Congressman On Drug Trafficking Charges
+There will also be a traffic loop in place to keep flow moving.MORE NEWS: Taste Of The Town: Villa Woodbine Serves Up Tasty Lobster Sandwiches At South Beach Wine & Food Festival's 'Italian Bites On The Beach'

 And the city will put a stop to Slingshot, scooter and golf cart rentals.